 The ARROWS: Advance, Recruit, Retain & Organize Women in STEM mission is to organize, align, and vertically integrate programs created to advance women throughout the STEM community at Boston University.
 BU has a strong commitment to science, technology, engineering, and mathematics, which is reflected throughout the campus through educational opportunities and the career paths of our alumni/ae.
 The Office of the Provost instituted the ARROWS program to bolster STEM.
 With the launch of ARROWS, BU has taken a step forward to vertically integrate all programs on the Charles River and Medical Campuses to increase awareness of events, policies, and opportunities for women in STEM.
-For more information, please visit the ARROWS website.

 The BU Arts Initiative was launched in 2012 to ensure that the arts are deeply embedded in the cultural and intellectual fabric of the University.
 In coordination with the Provost’s Arts Council, the staff of the BU Arts Initiative work to bring visibility and recognition to the breadth and excellence of the arts at BU, and to help students develop an active and participatory role in the arts as a meaningful element of their BU experience.
-More information on the Arts Initiative and opportunities it offers for engagement can be found on its website.

 BU has created the Digital Learning Initiative (DLI) to address challenges and harness opportunities associated with the transformation of the higher education landscape brought forth by digital learning technologies.
 The Digital Learning Initiative operates in an agile, start-up mode to foster and support strategic learning innovation activities.
 DLI’s mission is to spearhead the University’s most innovative projects in online learning, uninhibited by pre-existing culture and structures.
-More information can be found on the DLI website.

 The mission of the BU Initiative on Cities (IoC) is to engage researchers, policy makers, and constituencies from the United States and around the world to help plan for development of the sustainable infrastructure and essential services required for cities to flourish in the years ahead.
 Co-directed by former Boston Mayor Thomas M. Menino and Prof. Graham Wilson, Chair of the Department of Political Science, the IoC is affiliated with the Frederick S. Pardee Center for the Study of the Longer-Range Future and sponsors symposia, directed studies and conferences tackling a variety of municipal challenges, from economic development and health care delivery, to education, security and transportation.
-More information can be found on the IoC website.

 The Senior Faculty Hiring Initiative has been established by the University Provost in an effort to enhance the Boston University faculty with the recruitment of up to 15 exceptional senior faculty members.
 These individuals must demonstrate a record of excellence and the capacity for substantive academic contributions.
 More information on the initiative can be found in the Provost’s original announcement.
 Members of the Senior Faculty Hiring Initiative Advisory Committee may access materials here.
 (Kerberos required)

 Launched in 2013 by the University Provost, The Office of STEM Education Initiatives works with Boston University faculty and students to strengthen the effectiveness of instruction in science, technology, engineering, and mathematics.
 Through collaboration across Schools and Colleges and a network of interdisciplinary resources, STEM Education Initiatives support the development of innovative programs and efforts to advance training and the sharing of best practices.
-More information can be found on the initiative’s website.